laravel/docs/cache.md

 <a name="storing-tagged-cache-items"></a>
 ### Storing Tagged Cache Items

 Cache tags allow you to tag related items in the cache and then flush all cached values that have been assigned a given tag.
 You may access a tagged cache by passing in an ordered array of tag names.
-For example, let's access a tagged cache and `put` value in the cache:
+For example, let's access a tagged cache and `put` a value into the cache:

     Cache::tags(['people', 'artists'])->put('John', $john, $seconds);